Starting out as an Intergroup Armed Services Liaison Officer (ASLO)

 - Notify GSO that you have been elected to the post by email to email@example.com

 - Talk to the outgoing or previous ASLO about what Armed Services Liaison work has been performed in your Intergroup before you were appointed to the post.
 Hopefully the outgoing or previous ASLO will be able to carry out a full handover, including records of the work performed, contacts, and resources.
+Be sure to inherit the Armed Services email for your Intergroup which will give you a valuable list of contacts and progress that has been made.
+If an AS email does not exist, contact York and they will set one up for you.

 - If there has been no Intergroup ASLO in post for some time, talk to current or previous Intergroup ASLOs and/or the Intergroup Chair, who should know about any Armed Services Liaison work carried out by Public Information or other officers in the absence of ASLOs in role.